 Colin Powell: A trailblazing legacy, blotted by Iraq war

 WASHINGTON (AP) — A child of working-class Jamaican immigrants in the Bronx, Colin Powell rose from neighborhood store clerk to warehouse floor-mopper to the highest echelons of the U.S. government.
-It was a trailblazing American Dream journey that won him international acclaim and trust.
-It was that credibility he put on the line in 2003 when, appearing before the United Nations as secretary of state, he made the case for war against Iraq.
-When it turned out that the intelligence he cited was faulty and the Iraq War became a bloody, chaotic nightmare, Powell’s stellar reputation was damaged.
+It was a trailblazing American dream journey that won Powell international acclaim and trust.
+It was that credibility Powell put on the line in 2003 when, appearing before the United Nations as secretary of state, he made the case for war against Iraq.
+When it turned out that the intelligence Powell cited was faulty and the Iraq War became a bloody, chaotic nightmare, his stellar reputation was damaged.
 Still, it wasn’t destroyed.